-The filter mass is constantly compressed, and consequently clogging the filter.
-The filter must be cleaned regularly by return flushing, and must be re-filled to ensure that it always is at least 75% full.
-Some substances in the mass do not dissolve, and are consequently accumulating in the filter tank.
-Some of these substances will be flushed out during the return flush operation, but after a while the tanks have to be emptied of these substances before refilling with new filter mass.
-Due to poor maintenance, micro-organisms might settle in the filter mass, causing high colony counts in the potable water tanks.
-The filter should be emptied before it is cleaned and disinfected at least once a year, like other parts of the potable water system.
+Maintain the filter to ensure sufficient water quality, according to the vendor's instructions.
+Most filters must be back flushed to prevent clogging and to remove dirt, and refilled to ensure that they always are at least 75% full.
+Some substances in the mass do not dissolve, and consequently accumulate in the filter.
+Some will be flushed out during return flushing, but after a while the tanks have to be emptied of these substances before refilling with new filter mass.
+Due to poor maintenance, microbes might settle in the filter mass, causing high colony counts in the potable water tanks.
+Empty, clean and disinfect the filter at least once a year, like other parts of the potable water system.

-8.1.2 Sodium Silicate
+8.1.2 Sodium silicate

 Adding sodium silicate reduces corrosion.
-Experience with sodium silicate is a bit mixed, but it can give just about the same corrosion protection as alkalization.
+Experience with sodium silicate is mixed, but it can give similar corrosion protection as alkalisation.
 The effect depends on the water quality and material in the pipe system.
 Using sodium silicate is especially useful in a pipe system of acid-proof stainless steel, where the feeding pipes to drain taps are made of copper.
-If sodium silicate is used in systems with galvanized iron, the corrosion compounds are washed away into the water before the water quality stabilizes.
+If sodium silicate is used in systems with galvanised iron, the corrosion compounds are washed away into the water before the water quality stabilises.
 Sodium silicate functions best in acid and soft water.
-Necessary sodium silicate dosage escalates with increased concentration of salts and increasing hardness and temperature in the water being treated.
+Necessary sodium silicate dosage escalates with increased concentration of salts and increasing hardness and temperature in the water.
 The precise mechanism in this process is not well known.
-Silicate ions can prevent metal ion deposits like trivalent iron, thereby reducing rust bulbs in iron and steel pipes.
+Silicate ions can prevent metal ion deposits like trivalent iron, thereby reducing rust clusters in iron and steel pipes.
 Sodium silicate can also grow a film of precipitated silicic acid and metal silicates on the pipe surfaces, and eventually prevent corrosion.

-Sodium silicate is supplied dissolved in water, and must be certified, see 2.3.4.
-Dosing is normally done with a flowmeter regulated pump.
-This system is easier to use than alkalizing filters, and the risk of microbiological growth is avoided.
-The dosing point should be placed after UV-units.
+Sodium silicate is supplied dissolved in water, and must be certified, see 2.4.
+Dosing is normally done with a flowmeter-regulated pump.
+This system is easier to use than alkalising filters, and the risk of microbiological growth is avoided.
+Place the dosing point after UV units.